go-training/drone-tutorial/installation/install-with-bitbucket.md

 <img src="images/bitbucket-setup-04.png" />

-Copy `Client ID` and `Client Secret`，Open your drone home page in your browser and login as Github account.
+Copy `Key` and `Secret` in `OAuth consumers`，Open your drone home page in your browser and login as BitBucket account.

 <img src="images/bitbucket-setup-05.png" />